Response of fluorescent molecular rotors in ternary macromolecular mixtures: Results

 in which $\eta_0$ and $\eta_1$ respectively correspond to extrapolated viscosity of pure water and pure PEG, in infinite dilution limit.
 Values of $\eta_0$ and $\eta_1$ are gathered in Table~S2 of Supp.
 Inf.

-However, contrary to what was observed by Bittermann et al.~\cite{bittermann_2021a}, it can be seen on Fig.~\ref{fig:FH_binary}(b) that lifetime data do not collapse on a single mastercurve when plotted as a function of the mass fraction.
+\corr{As can be seen on Fig.~\ref{fig:FH_binary}(a), F{\"o}rster-Hoffman equation relating fluorescence lifetime and viscosity is verified, yet with an exponent $x$ depending on the molecular weight of the PEG consistently with results by Bittermann et al.~\cite{bittermann_2021a}.} However, contrary to what they observed, it can be seen on Fig.~\ref{fig:FH_binary}(b) that lifetime data do not collapse on a single mastercurve when plotted as a function of the mass fraction.
 Solutions with PEG of the largest molecular weights are comparable yet with observable discrepancies, but solutions of PEG-62 and PEG-400 lead to notably smaller lifetimes.
 Finally, consistently with Eq.~\eqref{eq:eta_binary}, logarithm of lifetime can be fitted linearly as a function of mass fraction $w$ along:

 in which $\tau_0$ and $\tau_1$ respectively correspond to extrapolated lifetimes of the FMR in pure water and in pure PEG, at infinite dilution limit.
 Values of $\tau_0$ and $\tau_1$ are gathered in Table~S2 of Supp.
 Inf.